 For me the RDP session works very well and gestures from the Magic Mouse are translated into BibleWorks just fine, bidirectional clipboard copies out unicode no problem.
 I find this is actually superior over running a pure Windows host, because when you minimize or maximize BibleWorks *on Windows* it suffers from a caching oversight in its code: rapidly flickering and flashing as it redraws the interface elements.
 Since minimizing the RDP window on macOS isn't actually minimizing BibleWorks inside Windows this is no longer an issue.

 This method is also able to future-proof the program as you can keep it running indefinitely on Windows 10 (no need for upgrading versions as the only thing the PC will be doing is running BibleWorks).
 Of course security concerns will eventually be a thing... to mitigate this simply prevent the Windows 10 PC (or Parallels VM) from accessing the external internet while retaining its access to your local network.
-Unfortunately every network and device(s) are different so I can't cover something like that in this guide.
+Unfortunately every network and device(s) are different so I can't cover something like that in this guide, and I doubt anyone is ever going to read this guide anyways 😹.

 Copyright © Under the Bible | All Rights Reserved